Skip to main content

 • Writing README files

-Draft and preview GitHub-style README files with tables, badges, and code samples before pushing to your repository.
+Draft and preview GitHub-style README files with tables, task lists, and code samples before pushing to your repository.

 • Preparing blog content

-Write blog posts in Markdown and verify formatting, link rendering, and image placement before publishing.
+Write posts in Markdown and verify formatting, link rendering, and image placement before publishing.

 • Learning Markdown syntax